 Text within a text field should avoid using the characters & < > “ and ‘ .
 They should be replaced by the XML entity references &amp; &lt; &gt; &quot; and &apos; respectively.

-If using characters outside the ASCII set, the encoding used (e.g. UTF-8, Windows-1252, ISO 8859-1, etc.) must be agreed between writers and readers of the file.
-For compatibility with early versions, this USEBIO specification does not mandate any specific encoding, but the use of UTF-8 is strongly recommended.
+For characters outside the ASCII set, UTF-8 encoding should be used.
+This was not mandatory in previous versions of USEBIO, so older versions of software using USEBIO may not represent such characters correctly.

+Representing numbers

+Where non integer numbers are required, the number of decimal places to be used is not specified within USEBIO.
+However, for percentages and for cross-IMPs two decimal places are recommended.

 CLUB element